 Is It a Good Idea to Pay Your Kids Money for Doing Chores?

 Should you pay your children to do chores?
 What's the appropriate age?
 This is my personal experience.

 Modern psychology has confirmed that reading bedtime stories to children carry a lot of benefits.
 An immersive and entertaining bedtime story can clear the child’s mind and improve their sleep.
 Their dreams should be much more peaceful and imaginative.

 Tips for Preschoolers on Writing a Graduation Speech

 Your preschooler is graduating and tasked to work on his or her graduation speech.
 Here are some tips to help Junior work on his or her first public speech while keeping it fun and genuine.

 7 Tips for Eating in a Restaurant With Kids

 Eating out can be a respite from having to cook (and clean up) a meal at home.
 Plus, it should be a fun experience!
 Here are some tips for eating our with your children that will help keep it a fun experience for everyone—kids, parents, and other guests alike.

 Parenting is hard work.
-If most parents could ask for anything it would be a break, but you'd be surprised how including your kids can be the best gift you give yourself.
+If most parents could ask for anything, it would be a break.
+But you'd be surprised at how good it feels to include your kids even more in your life.
 Teaching your kids valuable skills and letting them help you may just be the ticket to getting that break you so desire.